 Being Prepared for Misconduct Allegations

-When ministry leaders receive an allegation of abuse or misconduct, it’s a huge shock.
+When ministry leaders receive an allegation of abuse or misconduct, or other crises that may occur such as an act of violence or a cybersecurity issue, it’s a huge shock.
 If they are not well prepared, it’s easy to respond wrongly in ways that make the situation worse.
 Preparation will help leaders triage, act well, and keep people safe.

 Preparation is Key

 Organizations need to have protocols and response plans in place.
 These set a pattern for response.
 When allegations surface, the shock and emotional toll on everyone involved can rock them off balance.
 Intuitive responses may fail, not because of a lack of compassion among spiritual leaders but due to the emotional impact and a lack of expertise.
-This can be avoided by having policies and processes in place that will guide leaders involved.
+This failure can include both practical steps on responding to the crisis, and communications about the crisis.
+Failure to respond well can be avoided by having policies and processes in place that will guide leaders involved.

 Act Quickly: Triage